transatlantic-comppsych/fmriprep_qa_guide/README.md

 As a general rule of thumb, check whether an abnormal pattern of spikes, movements, or noise elements that you can associate with a specific thing associated with your data collection.

+The examples here cover some issues you might see, including these scans or not depends on the specific goals of your analysis.

 # Anatomicals
 ## Brain mask and brain tissue segmentation of the T1w